|Cherapu/Button Mangosteen - Garcinia prainiana King|

 Deep within the verdant rainforests of Borneo, Cherapu Garcinia prainiana plants begin a most ancient of rituals.
 Amidst the dense foliage, small red flowers emerge like jewels from the deep green branch tips, effusing their sweet aroma in hopes of seducing tiny insects.
 Beneath the tropical sun, the insects flitter playfully among the male and female blooms, unwittingly pollinating their thankful hosts.
 The consummation is a brilliant orange fruit, Mangosteen; a queen is born, and the circle of life continues.
 2

-"The Cherapu is the most cold sensitive of the Garcinias.
+The Cherapu is the most cold sensitive of the Garcinias.
 It will not survive the winter cold in all locations north of Key West.
 The species is nevertheless suitable for growing as a container plant and can be moved indoors when frost threatens.
 It produces an outstanding fruit, approximating the flavor of its revered but ultra-tropical cousin, the Mangosteen.
-For Florida growers who yearn for fresh Mangosteen, the Cherapu presents a respectable alternative."
+For Florida growers who yearn for fresh Mangosteen, the Cherapu presents a respectable alternative.
 3

-Remember, you need tow plants, a male and a female.
-The tow sexes are easy to tell apart by their blooms.
+Remember, you need two plants, a male and a female.
+The two sexes are easy to tell apart by their blooms.
 The female has no pollen, while the male has a heavy ring of highly visible pollen circling its center.
-Otherwise, these beautiful flowers, which usually come in clusters, look identical in size, shape and color."
+Otherwise, these beautiful flowers, which usually come in clusters, look identical in size, shape and color.
 1

-Sorting Garcinia Names from theMultilingual Multiscript Plant Name Database, University of Melbourne, Australia ext. link
+Sorting Garcinia Names from the Multilingual Multiscript Plant Name Database, University of Melbourne, Australia ext. link

-Check our List of Growers & Vendors
+List of Growers and Vendors

 1 Whitman, William F. Five decades with Tropical Fruit, A Personal Journey.
 Quisqualis Books in cooperation with Fairchild Tropical Garden.
 Southerstern Printing Company, Stuart, Florida, U.S.A.
 2001.
 Print.